-In acting on such exceptions, the Board shall take into account the general purpose and intent of this ordinance to preserve community values.
-The Board may impose conditions and safeguards in addition to those specified in the ordinance should the nature of the site or certain characteristics of the use warrant such.
+In acting on applications for variances and special exceptions, the Board shall take into account the general purpose and intent of this Ordinance to protect the neighborhood and community.
+The Board may impose conditions and safeguards in addition to those specified in the Ordinance should the nature of the site or certain characteristics of the use warrant such.